Samreay/Samreay/_posts/reviews/2022-05-15-scholomance.md

 goodreads: https://www.goodreads.com/series/282152-the-scholomance
 loc: 'reviews/scholomance/'
 permalink: /reviews/scholomance
+tags: [in-progress, magic-school, female-lead]
+sentence: "Forget the hordes of monsters and cursed artifacts in the Scholomance, El's the most dangerous thing in the place."
 ---

 I didn't expect to read a book from the perspective of an emotional teenage girl and love every page.